mahdit83/advancedSmsManager/README.md

            compile 'ir.mtajik.android:advancedsmsmanager:1.0.4'

-Before using SmsHandler you had to permit user with 'Manifest.permission.SEND_SMS' and 'Manifest.permission.READ_PHONE_STATE' . after that simply call sendSms that have a Interface for all callbacks. smsId is a random unique auto generated Id that generated for every single sms that created by your app.
+Before using SmsHandler you had to permit user with `Manifest.permission.SEND_SMS` and `Manifest.permission.READ_PHONE_STATE` . after that simply call sendSms that have a Interface for all callbacks. smsId is a random unique auto generated Id that generated for every single sms that created by your app.
 You can also set a Carrier Filter to make sure sms will sends from Specific carrier and it is optional.